Cameron Young

-Cameron Young (born May 7, 1997) is an American professional golfer.
-He has finished in the top three in two major championships, and has one win and several runner-up finishes on the PGA Tour.
-He has won twice on the Korn Ferry Tour and was voted PGA Tour Rookie of the Year for the 2021–22 season.
+Cameron David Young (born May 7, 1997) is an American professional golfer who plays on the PGA Tour, where he has won three titles.

+After playing collegiately for Wake Forest University, Young turned professional in 2019.
+He won twice on the Korn Ferry Tour in 2021 to secure promotion to the PGA Tour.
+Young was voted PGA Tour Rookie of the Year for the 2021–22 season on the strength of five runner-up finishes, including the 2022 Open Championship.
+He won his first PGA Tour event in 2025 and his second at the 2026 Players Championship.

 Early life

-Young was born in Scarborough, New York.
+Young was born in Scarborough, New York on May 7, 1997.
 His father David Young was the head professional at Sleepy Hollow Country Club in Westchester County, New York.
 His aunt was a golf teaching professional.
 He attended Fordham Preparatory School in The Bronx, where he was a member of the golf team.
+At age 15, Young shot a 2-under 70 at James Baird State Park Golf Course to win the Catholic High School Athletic Association New York State Championship.

-He would later attend Wake Forest University, where he studied Economics, graduating in 2019.
+Young chose to attend Wake Forest University, where he studied Economics, graduating in 2019.
+He received the Lanny Wadkins Scholarship at Wake Forest.
+In 2022, Young joked that he was not good enough for the Arnold Palmer Scholarship, which went to Will Zalatoris.

 Amateur career

 In 2014, Young won the AJGA Polo Golf Junior Classic and was selected to represent the United States in both the Junior Ryder Cup and Junior Golf World Cup.
 In 2015, during his freshman year at Wake Forest, he won the individual title at the U.S. Collegiate Championship and the Warrior Princeville Makai Invitational; he also reached the second round of the U.S. Amateur, before being knocked out by Jon Rahm.
 That year, he became the youngest winner of the Metropolitan Golf Association's Ike Stroke Play Championship.
 He successfully defended the title in 2016.

 In 2017, Young became the first amateur to win the Metropolitan PGA's New York State Open, defeating Chris DeForest in a playoff; his 64 (7 under par) in the final round at Bethpage Black tied the course record, until Brooks Koepka shot a 63 in the first round of the 2019 PGA Championship.
 In 2018, he won the Westchester Open.

 During his senior year at Wake Forest in 2019, Young won three tournaments, the General Hackler Invitational, the Augusta Haskins Award Invitational, and was the leading medallist in the Stitch Intercollegiate.